 - Goalie: If you have a goalie (for the passing or 3 v 3 game), require 2 or more passes through the gates before players are allowed to take a shot on net.
 Once a shot is taken, the players need to go back to working on completing 2 passes before they shoot again.
 This will require the goalie to pay attention.
 Encourage the goalie to work on tracking the puck during the passing before a shot comes.
 If your goalie needs help on their Shuffling, or T-Pushes, have them visit our Goalie Development page.

 Setup Suggestions for Elite Players

 - Make the gates smaller.
-You can even flip a tire so it is standing up and the players need to shoot through the tire.
+You can even flip a tire so it is standing up and the players need to pass through the tire.

 - You can add a hockey stick at the bottom of each gate so players must "sauce" through a gate and over the stick for the point.

-- Add various obstacles on the ice such as sticks, cones, tires, etc that players must be aware of and need to stickhandle, pass and skate around.
+- Can add various obstacles on the ice such as sticks, cones, tires, etc that players must be aware of and need to stickhandle, pass and skate around.

 - Require 3 or more passes before they can take a shot on net.

 - HEAD UP!
 Encourage players to keep their head up and scan the ice at all times.